IBM/rpg-genai-data/docs/pages/task/explain.md

 Where

-- difficulty - the difficulty of the explanation as rated from 1 to 5
+- `difficulty` - the difficulty of the explanation as rated up to 5.
+Since this is trivial we rate it as 0.
-- language - the language of the snippet of code being explained
-  - rpg4ff     - RPG IV fully free
+- `language` - the language of the snippet of code being explained in this case `rpg4ff` which is RPG IV fully free
-  - rpg4ff-sql - RPG IV fully free with embedded SQL
-  - rpg4lf     - RPG IV column-limited free
-  - rpg4lf-sql - RPG IV column-limited free with embedded SQL
-  - rpg4fc     - RPG IV free form calcs
-  - rpg4fc-sql - RPG IV free form calcs with embedded SQL
-  - rpg4fx     - RPG IV fixed form
-  - rpg4fx-sql - RPG IV fixed form with embedded SQL
-  - rpg3       - RPG III OPM
-  - rpg2       - RPG II S/36
-- scope - the scope of the language being expalined
+- `scope` - the scope of the language being explained in this case `file` i.e. the source file
-  - line - selected lines
-  - subr - subroutine
-  - proc - sub-procedure
-  - file - source file
-- use - whether this data is being used for:
-  - train - training the LLM (which is the default)
-  - eval - for evaluating the quality of the LLM
+- `use` - `train` means the data is used for training the LLM

 The main file used to do the training is `train_rpgle_to_text.jsonl` or it your example might be chosen to evaluate the model `eval_rpgle_to_text.jsonl`.
 This whole directory will be summarized in single line similar to the following.